Business Owner’s Policy

 Advertising injuries

-If someone sues a business owner or employee over an advertising injury, such as libel, slander, or copyright infringement, the liability portion of a BOP can help pay for lawsuit expenses.
+If someone sues a business owner or one of their employees over an advertising injury, such as libel, slander, or copyright infringement, the liability portion of a BOP can help pay for lawsuit expenses.

 Purple check mark